jlangch/venice/doc/readme/csv.md

 ## CSV writer

-Writes data in CSV format to a string:
+Writes data in CSV format to a string or a Java Writer

 ```clojure
 (csv/write-str [[1 "AC" false] [2 "WS" true]])